 - Spay (ovariohysterectomy) and neuter (castration)

-- Bladder surgery (stone removal)
+- Urinary surgery (stone removal, etc.)

 We all know that pain hurts; however, suffering with it is optional.
 Pain has many detrimental effects on your pet's body.
 Pain slows healing, increases risk of infection due to stress, decreases activity and can cause behavioral changes (such as aggression, anxiety and/or depression).
 Pain worsens diseases like arthritis and potentially some cancers.
 It also interferes with the bond between you and your pet because of decreased quality of life.

 For acute and chronic conditions, we recommend a multimodal approach, including but not limited to pharmaceuticals and physical therapy.

 Pain is assessed and treated accordingly before, during and after surgery as well as during follow-up visits.
 By treating pain in several different simultaneous ways, our veterinarians and staff are able to decrease healing time and allow for reduced drug dosages which lower the potential for adverse side effects.

 We are proud to offer an on-call afterhours services evenings and weekends.
 A doctor is on-call during these times because we know issues with your pet don't just come up during business hours.
 Please note: this service is intended for current clients; if you are not a current client we will do our best to help you.

 Saying goodbye to a long-time friend is difficult and painful - we understand because our pets are family members too.
 We work with clients to ensure their pet's comfort, dignity, and peaceful passing in a quiet and personal atmosphere.
 We take care of details such as final wishes and payment before the moment arrives, in an effort to allow you to focus on your beloved pet.
 After-care services include taking care of remains, including private cremation if desired.
 We also offer hour calls for end of life services to ensure your pet feels comfortable.